benripka/health-nag/README.md

 ./install.sh
 ```

-## Contributing

-Contributions are welcome!
-If you have ideas for improving Health-Nag or adding features beneficial for ADHD management, please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- PyQt5 for providing the GUI framework
-- The `keyboard` library for hotkey functionality

-## Support

-If you encounter any problems, have suggestions, or need assistance adapting Health-Nag to your specific ADHD management needs, please open an issue on the GitHub repository.

----

-Stay healthy, stay focused!

-## Installation on macOS !!!!WARNING: This is untested, probably won't work.
+### Installation on macOS !!!!WARNING: This is untested, probably won't work.
 If you fix it please create a PR.

 For macOS users, we provide a separate installation script that uses launchd instead of cron for scheduling reminders.
 Follow these steps to install Health Nag on your Mac: